ContactExplorer: Contact Coverage-Guided Exploration for General-Purpose Dexterous Manipulation: Related Work

-Intrinsic rewards for exploration aim to improve learning efficiency by encouraging novelty in the agent’s experience.
-Such methods typically fall into two categories: state novelty and dynamics novelty.
-State novelty approaches assign higher intrinsic rewards to rarely visited states~\cite{strehl2005mbie, strehl2008mbieeb, kolter2009BayPACOP, burda2018rnd, NIPS2016unify, NIPS2017hash, taiga2018stateabs}.
-In dexterous manipulation, the effectiveness of state novelty depends critically on how contact is represented.
-A natural choice is to use contact forces as input; however, force spikes and discontinuities~\cite{jing2026contactawareneuraldynamics} make force-based representations noisy and unstable, often leading to erratic exploratory behavior.
-Alternatively, novelty can be defined using hand–object distance~\cite{pmlr-v229-schwarke23a-curiosity}, but this formulation does not directly incentivize physical interaction, as high novelty can be achieved without making contact.
+Intrinsic rewards improve exploration by encouraging novelty in the agent's experience, typically through state novelty or dynamics novelty.
+State novelty methods reward rarely visited states~\cite{strehl2005mbie, strehl2008mbieeb, kolter2009BayPACOP, burda2018rnd, NIPS2016unify, NIPS2017hash, taiga2018stateabs,ecoffet2019goexplore,noveld}.
+In dexterous manipulation, however, their effectiveness depends on the state representation: force-based signals are noisy and unstable due to force spikes and discontinuities~\cite{jing2026contactawareneuraldynamics}, while hand--object distance-based novelty~\cite{pmlr-v229-schwarke23a-curiosity} may not induce physical interaction.
+We instead measure state novelty through contact patterns, namely which fingers contact which object regions, yielding a reliable and interaction-centric exploration signal.

-In contrast, we define contact state as the intersection between object surface points and predefined hand keypoints.
-Compared to prior formulations based on force or distance, this representation explicitly reflects physical contact for better exploration.
-Compared to force- or distance-based formulations, our representation explicitly captures physical contact events and provides a more reliable, interaction-centric signal for exploration in dexterous manipulation.

-Another line of work focuses on dynamics novelty, which encourages exploration by rewarding transitions that are difficult to predict under a learned dynamics model~\cite{stadie2015incentivizing, pathak2017icm, pathak2019disagreement}.
-In robotic manipulation, HaC~\cite{hapticscuriosity} predicts continuous contact forces and uses prediction error as an intrinsic reward to promote contact-rich behavior in parallel grippers.
-However, in dexterous manipulation settings, contact forces are often highly non-smooth, exhibiting force spikes and velocity discontinuities upon contact~\cite{jing2026contactawareneuraldynamics}.
-These characteristics make force prediction unreliable and can induce task-irrelevant or unstable interactions.
-To improve robustness, \citet{huang2019gentle} proposes a simplified contact representation based on a gentleness metric that encourages low-force interactions during manipulation.
-While effective in simple scenarios such as gently touching an object, such coarse, hand-level metrics lack the spatial resolution to support the diverse and complex contact strategies required in general dexterous manipulation.
+Dynamics novelty methods reward transitions that are difficult to predict~\cite{stadie2015incentivizing, pathak2017icm, pathak2019disagreement}.
+For manipulation, HaC~\cite{hapticscuriosity} uses contact-force prediction error to encourage contact-rich behavior in parallel grippers, but such force prediction is unreliable for dexterous manipulation due to non-smooth contacts~\cite{jing2026contactawareneuraldynamics}. \citet{huang2019gentle} uses a gentleness metric that encourages low-force interactions, but this coarse hand-level signal lacks the spatial resolution required for diverse dexterous contact strategies.